What does the new Renters' Rights Bill mean for residential landlords? - Boodle Hatfield

 The abolition of s21 evictions

-The ability of landlords to bring a tenancy to an end using the current "no fault" section 21 regime will mean landlords will instead have to satisfy one of the statutory reasons for retaining possession and, where disputed, section 8 court proceedings will be required to retain possession.
+The abolition of the ability of landlords to bring a tenancy to an end using the current "no fault" section 21 regime will mean landlords will instead have to satisfy one of the statutory reasons for retaining possession and, where disputed, section 8 court proceedings will be required to retain possession.
 Unlike the last-minute amendments made to the previous Bill, there are not proposals to delay the implementation of this change until reforms are made to speed up the court system.
 It therefore remains to be seen how the court system will deal with the anticipated rise in the number of proceedings under the new regime.

 The existing mandatory grounds for possession will be revised